-PWV and its members have gained regional (1997, 2009, 2012, & 2013 Larimer County Environmental Stewardship Award; 2008 Colorado Weed Management Association Outstanding Volunteer Efforts Award, 2011 United Way of Larimer County Senior Volunteer Excellence Award) and national recognition (2010 Take Pride in America Award for Non-profit Organizations, 2010 University of Phoenix National Points of Light Volunteer Leader Award, and 2013 USFS Volunteer Group Award).
+PWV and its members have gained regional (1997, 2009, 2012, & 2013 Larimer County Environmental Stewardship Award; 2008 Colorado Weed Management Association Outstanding Volunteer Efforts Award, 2011 United Way of Larimer County Senior Volunteer Excellence Award) and national (2010 Take Pride in America Award for Non-profit Organizations, 2010 University of Phoenix National Points of Light Volunteer Leader Award, and 2013 USFS Volunteer Group Award) recognition for their contributions.

 PWV has no political or hidden agendas.
 Our single purpose is to protect the region's Wilderness and backcountry areas through on-trail service and public education.
 We are not an environmental advocacy group.
-PWV has the most rigorous and comprehensive training of any volunteer group of its kind.
+PWV has a rigorous and comprehensive training program for its recruits and veteran members.
 No other organization providing volunteer rangers for the U.S. Forest Service has as many members, provides as many hours on the trail, or does so much without any paid staff.